morriswchris/resume/README.md

 ## Setup Auto Deploy of gh-pages

-In order to setup the `gh-pages` deploy through Travic-CI, you must enable your GitHub repository for Travis-CI here: [Travis-CI](https://travis-ci.org/).
-Once enabled, you need to setup a GitHub authorization token in order to commit to the `gh-pages` branch.
+In order to setup the `gh-pages` deploy through github actions, you'll need to setup a GitHub PAT token in order to commit to the `gh-pages` branch.
+The script looks for `GH_PAT` as the action secret.

-1. Select `Settings` for your repository on Travis-CI
-2. Under `Environment Variables` add `GH_TOKEN`.
-This is the GitHub Access Token, created [here](https://github.com/blog/1509-personal-api-tokens)
-3. Add `GH_REF` as a secondary variable with the url to your repository(`github.com/<user_name>/<repo_name>`).
-These two environment variables will create the string `http://GH_TOKEN@GH_REF`, and set it as your remote url when committing your changes.